Timiodon/TFWR-Translations/IT/docs/scripting/if.md

 `elif` è l'abbreviazione di else if.

-`if condition1:
+`if condizione1:
 	#a
 else:
-	if condition2:
+	if condizione2:
 		#b
 	else:
 		#c`

-può essere abbreviato a:
+può essere abbreviato in:

-`if condition1:
+`if condizione1:
 	#a
-elif condition2:
+elif condizione2:
 	#b
 else:
 	#c`